orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.wal.cacheSize

-Maximum size of WAL cache (in amount of WAL pages, each page is 64k) <= 0 means that caching will be switched off..
+Maximum size of WAL cache (in amount of WAL pages, each page is 64k) If set to 0, caching will be disabled..

 ```
 Setting name...: storage.wal.cacheSize